GeekyAnts/native-base-sublime-package/ReadMe.md

-# NativeBase snippets for Sublime.
+# NativeBase snippets for Sublime